Alissa Quart: Branded (2003)

-In 2003 she published Branded: The Buying and Selling of Teenagers which illustrates and criticizes the way that corporations chase teenagers and pre-teens.
+In 2003, Quart published Branded: The Buying and Selling of Teenagers which illustrates and criticizes the way that corporations chase teenagers and pre-teens.
 From the annual Advertising & Promotion to Kids Conference to affiliate programs by catalog retailers such as Delia's that have teenagers advise their friends on what is desirable to Disney and McDonald's holding focus groups in high schools, Quart shows how companies have become increasingly sophisticated in hooking youngsters into a world of extreme consumerism that is ultimately harmful to them socially and developmentally.
 She points out that companies trap these impressionable individuals "into a cycle of labor and shopping" with brands "aim[ing] to register so strongly in kids' minds that the appeal will remain for life".

 The book received generally favorable reviews.
-Publishers Weekly gave it a starred review calling it a "substantive follow-up to Naomi Klein's No Logo".
+Publishers Weekly gave it a starred review, calling it a "substantive follow-up to Naomi Klein's No Logo".
 It received consistent praise for its analysis from other sources such as The New York Times, The Nation, and the book industry monthly Bookpage.

 Branded has been translated into French, German, Spanish, Italian, Japanese, and Finnish.